janomach/the-hardisc/README.md

 ## Fault insertion

-The RTL description supports fault the insertion into all flip-flops of the core to simulate bit-flips.
+The RTL description supports fault insertion into all flip-flops of the core to simulate bit-flips.
 Some wires were also selected to be prone to SEE, including all clocks and reset trees.
 The faults are inserted randomly in each bit of flip-flop or at the wire; the probability is configurable by options.
 A fault insertion condition is evaluated for each bit every clock cycle.
 Specific groups of flip-flops and wires are grouped so we can choose groups where fault insertion is enabled.
+A peripheral RAMs modules enable generation of SEU in the memory.

 ## Configuration and options
 The Hardisc is configurable through options present in *settings.sv* file.